Bachelor of Arts in Communication

 - COM 303 Introduction to Mass Media

-- Communication emphasis requirements: At least 16 hours of coursework in one of the program’s two topical areas (in addition to COM 302 and COM 303)
+- Communication emphasis requirements: Select a primary area of interest (either Interpersonal Communication or Journalism/Media Studies).
+Students should then take at least 16 hours of coursework in that area of emphasis (in addition to COM 302 and COM 303).

 COM 302 and 303 must be taken prior to or concurrent with any other coursework in the students’ respective curricular areas.

-At least eight hours of coursework must be taken outside of the Communication major.
+At least 8 hours of coursework must be taken outside of the Communication major.

 Students with extensive life or work experience in some area of communication may apply for academic credit through Credit for Prior Learning (CPL).
 The Communication Department awards such credit in each of its two topical areas (interpersonal communication and journalism/media studies) through COM 431 and COM 451.
 Prior learning credit is not awarded for specific department courses.
 The department will award a maximum of four hours of credit for prior experiential learning in any one topic area and a maximum of eight hours of CPL credit to any student.